cmusatyalab/openface/README.md

 ![](images/val-tsne.png)

-These can be generated with the following commands from the root `facenet` directory.
+These can be generated with the following commands from the root `openface` directory.

 1. Install prerequisites as below.
 2. Preprocess the raw `lfw` images, change `8` to however many separate processes you want to run:
    `for N in {1..8}; do ./util/align-dlib.py <path-to-raw-data> align affine <path-to-aligned-data> --size 96 &; done`.
-3. Generate representations with `./batch-represent/main.lua -outDir <feature-directory (to be created)> -model models/facenet/nn4.v1.t7 -data <path-to-aligned-data>`
+3. Generate representations with `./batch-represent/main.lua -outDir <feature-directory (to be created)> -model models/openface/nn4.v1.t7 -data <path-to-aligned-data>`
 4. Generate t-SNE visualization with `./util/tsne.py <feature-directory> --names <name 1> ... <name n>`
    This creates `tsne.pdf` in `<feature-directory>`.

 # Model Definitions
-Model definitions should be kept in [models/facenet](models/facenet), where we have provided definitions of the [nn1](models/facenet/nn1.def.lua) and [nn4](models/facenet/nn4.def.lua) as described in the paper, but with batch normalization and no normalization in the lower layers.
+Model definitions should be kept in [models/openface](models/openface), where we have provided definitions of the [nn1](models/openface/nn1.def.lua) and [nn4](models/openface/nn4.def.lua) as described in the paper, but with batch normalization and no normalization in the lower layers.

 # Pre-trained Models